particle-iot/docs/src/content/tutorials/particle-hardware.md

   - Relays
   - Keypads
   - Small displays
+- [Grove](/datasheets/accessories/gen3-accessories/#grove-starter-kit) sensors and displays connect to digital, analog, I2C, and serial devices with a simple 4-pin cable.

 Its also possible to prototype with these easy to use modules, then include the same functionality on a custom board later.
 The Adafruit and SparkFun designs are all open-source and include hardware design files for EagleCAD.